background

 Assets

-• The resources belonging to a company with positive economic value can either be sold for money if liquidated, or be used to generate future monetary benefits.
+• Total assets refer to a company’s resources with positive economic value that can either be sold for money if liquidated or used to generate future monetary benefits.

-• For example, cash and short-term investments are a store of monetary value and can earn interest while accounts receivable are payments owed by customers who had paid on credit.
+• Accounts receivable (A/R) are payments owed by customers who had paid on credit.

 Liabilities

-• The unsettled obligations to third parties that represent future cash outflows — or more specifically, the “external” source of financing available to a company to fund the purchase and maintenance of assets.
+• Total liabilities refer to the unsettled obligations owed to third parties that represent future cash outflows—or, more specifically, the “external” source of financing available to a company to fund the purchase and maintenance of assets.

 • Unlike assets, liabilities are unsettled obligations to another party in the future and represent a future cash outflow to third parties, such as lenders that provided debt financing and the unmet payments still owed to suppliers or vendors.

-• The difference between a company’s assets and liabilities represents the remaining value if all assets were liquidated and outstanding debt obligations were settled.
+• Conceptually, the remaining value if all assets were liquidated and outstanding debt obligations were settled reflects the net worth (or shareholders’ equity).

-• Equity represents the capital invested into the company and is the “internal” source of capital, which helps fund the purchase of assets and day-to-day operations — with the providers of capital ranging from the founders (i.e. if boot-strapped) and outside institutional investors.
+• Equity represents the capital invested into the company and is the “internal” source of capital.

-• In addition, retained earnings represent the accumulated net profits kept by a company since inception, as opposed to issuances of common or preferred dividends to shareholders.
+• The retained earnings represent the accumulated net profits kept by a company since inception rather than issuances of common or preferred dividends to shareholders.

 The fundamental accounting equation states that a company’s assets must be equal to the sum of its liabilities and shareholders’ equity.